SDPB Arts

 I didn't think that I was that standout as an academic or an athlete that I could actually, you know, go someplace.

-But when I went to that Oscar Howe Summer Art Institute, it totally did change my life.
+But when I went to that Oscar Howe Summer Art Institute, it totally did change my life in that it made me aware that there were art institutions.

-And that it made me aware that there were art institutions, there were colleges for fine art, and there were also some that were exclusively for Native American artists.
+There were colleges were fine art, and there were also some that were, exclusively for Native American artists.

-But it was kind of one of those things where last minute, I was trying to talk myself out of it, but I had a teacher who was really a generous teacher and he helped raise some funds to get like gas money for me to travel from western South Dakota, Kyle, all the way out to Vermillion.
+But, I had a teacher who was really a generous teacher, and he helped raise some funds to get like, gas money for me to travel from western South Dakota, Kyle, all the way up to Vermillion.

-And so I kind of felt like I owed it to him and his efforts to follow through.
+And so I kind of felt like I owed it to him in his efforts to follow through.

 So that's kind of the whole story behind that.

-I knew his story through-and-through, but not just his, also his students, Bobby Penn, Don Montileaux, Arthur Amiotte, and all the way up until, you know, my time.
+Also his students Bobby Penn, Don Montileaux Arthur Amiotte, and all the way up until you know my time.

-And I don't just share that knowledge or hold onto it with privilege or selfishly, I feel like I need to make sure that it's voiced and applied to the larger art world so that people can learn from it and realize that there was a lot of greatness that happened here in our state of South Dakota, in our region of the northern plains.
+And I don't just share that knowledge or hold onto it with privilege or selfishly, I feel like I need to make sure that it's voiced and applied to the larger art world so that people can learn from it and realize that there was a lot of greatness that happened here in our state of South Dakota, in our region, on the northern Plains.

-And it goes back even beyond Oscar Howe, all the way back to our ancestors and that there was supreme intellect in how they viewed art.
+And it goes back even beyond Oscar Howe, all the way back to our ancestors, and that there was supreme intellect in how they viewed art, and that it was something that, again, was, just a part of life lifestyle was it was culture.

-There's something intergenerational that's in their just DNA that is greatness.
+There's something intergenerational that's in there, just DNA that is greatness.

-Those are not speeches that they hear to often.
+Those are not, speeches that they hear too often.

-Well, there's definitely a lot of like statements to be shared, like draw outside the lines, you know, don't be scared to, you know, use your hands or things that are not art supplies to make a painting.
+You know, they'll be scared to, you know, use your hands or things that are not art supplies to make a painting.

-You know, that's another big moment that reveals the wonders of art and especially painting is like you don't have to use a paintbrush.
+You know, that's another big moment that reveals the the wonders of, of art.

-I mean, and she's a leading artist as well, too, that's giving a lot of exposure and a lot of acclaim.
+And especially painting is like, you don't have to use a paintbrush, you can use a piece of cardboard and look at, I think in this work right there, I mean, and she's a leading artist as well too, that's getting a lot of exposure and a lot of acclaim.

 There's no right or wrong when it comes to art.